 - Shortlist the best ones.

 - Send them a personalized message.

 - If they reply positively, proceed with their candidacy.
 The ones who did not respond or showed no interest, save them for the next opportunity.
 You’ve shortlisted them for a reason.
 Don’t let that work go to waste.

 - Do you expect full disclosure from candidates?
 Well, lead by example.
 Provide all the details about the job opportunity.
 If you don’t know all the details, why are you contacting candidates already?
 Get the answers first!

-- What?
-You don’t want to give away the name of the company in case the candidate bypasses you and you’re not paid?
+- Worried that candidates will bypass you and you won’t be paid?
 Hey… we’re not like that.
 Why would we do that anyway?
 What do we gain?
 That would make us look shady.
 Don’t worry, we’re not stealing from you.